This article was originally published on Nov. 13, 2019. It was updated on Nov. 5, 2020.

 6. Offer different payment options

-Someone who is impulse shopping may not feel like pulling out their credit cards.
+Someone who’s impulse shopping might not pull the trigger if they have to find or get out their credit card.
 Alternatively, if they’ve been buying several holiday gifts, they might be reluctant to enter their payment information for an impulse purchase.
+In short, the last payment details can be a strong deterrent for a spontaneous shopper, forcing them to reconsider.

 Remedy this potential hurdle by allowing additional payment options like PayPal or ApplePay.